Adapting OpenAI's CLIP Model for Few-Shot Image Inspection in Manufacturing Quality Control: An Expository Case Study with Multiple Application Examples: Case Study 4: Renault's Pipe Staple

 \subsection{Dataset Description}

-Our fourth case study examines the recently published Renault pipe staple dataset \citep{carvalho2024detecting}, which presents a real-world automotive assembly inspection challenge.
-The dataset consists of images capturing the assembly of flexible cables secured by metallic rectangular clamps in automotive manufacturing.
+Our fourth case study examines the recently published Renault pipe staple dataset \citep{carvalho2024detecting}, which presents a real-world challenge in automotive assembly inspection.
+The dataset consists of images capturing the assembly of flexible cables secured by metallic rectangular clamps in the automotive manufacturing process.
 Figure \ref{fig:staple_examples} shows representative examples of nominal and defective cases from the dataset.

 This dataset is particularly interesting for our study for several reasons.
 First, published in July 2023 (approximately two years after \texttt{CLIP}'s development), these images were definitively not part of \texttt{CLIP}'s training data.
 Second, the dataset was originally constructed for unsupervised classification research, with their test dataset containing both nominal and defective examples.
 Given that their datasheet indicates the data were collected in chronological order, we leveraged this temporal structure in our study.
 Specifically, we used the first 50 nominal and 50 defective images from their test dataset for learning, reserving the final 50 images of each class for testing.
 This chronological splitting approach simulates a realistic implementation scenario where earlier examples inform the classification of later cases.